Pittsburgh PA Nursing Home Abuse Attorney

 What should you do if you suspect abuse or neglect?
 The simple answer is to get help, and get it fast.
 If the situation is life-threatening, you should immediately seek medical assistance and intervention through a private doctor.
 Whether the condition is life threatening or not, it is also important that there be an adequate investigation.

 The law provides significant remedies to address injuries suffered by nursing home patients.
 Under certain conditions, victims and their families can obtain verdicts for personal injury damages for pain and suffering, punitive damages, attorneys’ fees, and the return of monies paid to the nursing home or assisted living facility.
-Dallas Hartman is dedicated to vindicating the rights of the elderly and disabled.
+Contact our personal injury attorney in Pittsburgh, who is dedicated to vindicating the rights of the elderly and disabled.

 If you suspect abuse or neglect in Pennsylvania or Ohio, call us at one of our offices to speak to an experienced Elder Abuse or Nursing Home Neglect Attorney.
 You can call us in Pittsburgh (412) 262-2888 or dial toll-free 1-800-777-4081.